30 West Patrick Street Ste. 100 Frederick, Maryland 21701

 What is a Family Trust?

 A family trust, also known as a “B” trust, “credit shelter” trust, or a “bypass” trust, provides a husband and wife the opportunity to pass money or assets on to children in the most tax-efficient way.
-By placing assets into a family trust upon the death of the first spouse, assets and income are still available to the surviving spouse, but the exemption amount of the deceased spouse (currently $3.5 million) can be passed onto children without ever subjecting those assets to federal estate taxes.
+By placing assets into a family trust upon the death of the first spouse, assets and income are still available to the surviving spouse, but the exemption amount of the deceased spouse (currently $13.99 million federal, which varies state by state) can be passed onto children without ever subjecting those assets to federal estate taxes.

 Placeholder Image